galterdatalab/edirect-tutorial/concepts_and_exercises.md

 ## Concept 2: Querying NCBI databases using field "tags"

 ### Example 2
 Now let's query the NCBI Gene database for amyloid precursor protein using the gene symbol APP.
-We will do this by adding [GENE] after APP to specify that we want to search the gene name field for APP.
+We will do this by adding [GENE] (square brackets) after APP to specify that we want to search the gene name field for APP.
 Your search query terms must be enclosed in quotation marks.
 This will give you a count of records that contain your query.
 ```
 esearch -db gene -query "APP [GENE]"
 ```